zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     https://<admin server>/repo/Manager-for-Lustre.repo
     ```

-    Replace `<admin server>` in the `https` URL with the appropriate Intel® Manager for Lustre\* hostname (normally the fully-qualified domain name).
+    Replace `<admin server>` in the `https` URL with the appropriate Integrated Manager for Lustre\* hostname (normally the fully-qualified domain name).

-1. Install The Intel® Manager for Lustre\* Agent and Diagnostics packages
+1. Install The Integrated Manager for Lustre\* Agent and Diagnostics packages

     ```bash
     yum -y install chroma-\*